bright/new-www/content/blog/solving-problems-with-code-for-over-12-years-meet-agnieszka-–-senior-fullstack-developer.md

 ## You already gave us a sneak peek that bouldering is your passion, isn’t it? 😉

 <div class="image"><img src="/images/bouldering_passion.png" alt="Agnieszka's passions" title="undefined"  /> </div>

+Yes, **I actually have been climbing longer than working as a programmer**.
+That has been a passion of mine and my husband, [Paweł](/about-us/pawel-o/).
+I work out 3 times a week.
+Every family vacation includes bouldering.
+Our older daughter (age 6) has just started her first climbing. 🙂 My dream is to try Deep Water Solo in Majorca and experience climbing in the USA.